 Fish- best with flavors such as apple and fruitwood pellets.

 Pork- because of its sweet flavor, pork is best partnered with hickory, apple, pecan, and maple, as these enhance its taste.

 Poultry- best complemented with lighter flavors such as apple, alder, maple, pecan, and mesquite.

-Vegetable- flavors like oak, pecan, maple, cherry and apple.
+Vegetable flavors include oak, pecan, maple, cherry, and apple.

 Dos and don’ts when using wood pellets and wood chips in electric smokers

-Even if you buy the best brand of pellet out there, you won’t still be able to maximize its capabilities if you were not able to use it properly.
-Here are some reminders you should bear in mind before using wood pellets for your electric smoker.
+Even if you buy the best brand of pellet out there, you won’t still be able to maximize its capabilities if you cannot use it properly.
+Here are some reminders you should remember before using wood pellets for your electric smoker.